EricNeid/ktx-address-services/README.md

 <!-- markdownlint-disable MD041-->
 # About

-RX-address-services is a simple rxJava2 wrapper around some address resolution and geocoding services.
+KTX-address-services is a simple flow wrapper around some address resolution and geocoding services.
 Currently supported:

 * HERE - geolocation service of here
+* Nominatim

 ## Gradle